emmahogan/emmahogan.github.io/_posts/2024-01-26-cseopenhouse.md

 <div class="caption">
     In front of my poster at the CSE Research Open House
 </div>

-This was my first time formally presenting research related to my main thesis topic, improving computing education in prisons.
-It was great preparation for my upcoming presentation at SIGCSE in March on our experience report on teaching CS1 in prison, even though this poster was not on the same paper.
-I got meet and talk to a lot of undergraduate students, some fellow CSE Ph.D. students in other research areas, along with some of the UCSD CSE professors I've had for my graduate coursework here.

 The poster I presented today was on identifying meaningful computing contexts for incarcerated students, which was a project I led as part of my main research focus.
 I worked on this with an amazing undergraduate student in the Computing Education lab here, John Driscoll, along with my advisors, Bill Griswold, Leo Porter, and Gerald Soosai Raj.